 What is an improvement notice?

-Improvement notices are issued by health and safety inspectors to help businesses rectify illegal health and safety failings.
+Health and safety inspectors issue improvement notices are issued to help businesses rectify illegal health and safety failings.
 An improvement notice gives you the chance to correct what you're doing wrong and will:

 - specify what you're doing that breaks the law

-- say what needs to be done to correct the issue and why
+- say what you need to do to correct the issue and why

 - give you a period of time - at least 21 days - in which to comply